Sobeston/zig.guide/chapter-1.md

 }
 ```

-So far, we have only shown payload captures with copy semantics (i.e. the captured value is a copy of the original value).
-We can also modify captured values by taking them as pointers, using the `|*value|` syntax.
-This is called a *pointer capture*.
+As we saw in the Union and Optional sections above, values captured with the `|val|` syntax are immutable (similar to function arguments), but we can use pointer capture to modify the original values.
+This captures the values as pointers that are themselves still immutable, but because the value is now a pointer, we can modify the original value by dereferencing it:

 ```zig
 test "for with pointer capture" {